-Drawing on our extensive experience in the debt and money advice sectors, Engage Comms was tasked by the Registry Trust with developing a brand communications strategy that would bring it into the digital age in 2020.
+Drawing on our extensive experience in the debt and money advice sectors, Engage Comms was tasked by the Registry Trust with developing a brand communications strategy that would bring it into the digital age.

 We started by creating a 10-page brand communications guide that brought to life the Board’s new organisational strategy in a way that would resonate with both existing and target stakeholders.
 Bringing a fresh perspective to the proposition, we articulated the organisation’s proposition in simple terms that anyone could understand and developed a set of values, narrative, straplines and visual identity around this.